MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-security/includes/6-sustain-and-evolve-your-security-posture.md

 **Analyze each component of your workflow and evaluate potential threats that each component could be subject to.
 Classify the identified threats using an industry-standard methodology.**

 By adopting this approach, you can produce a report of attack vectors prioritized by their severity level.
-You'll be able to identify threats and vulnerabilities quickly and set up countermeasures.
+Additionally, you can  identify threats and vulnerabilities quickly and set up countermeasures.

 *Contoso's challenge*

-- While they haven’t had a security incident yet, the workload team doesn’t have a standardized way to evaluate if there are any threat vectors that are not adequately addressed in existing security controls.
+- While they haven’t had a security incident yet, the workload team doesn’t have a standardized way to evaluate if there are any threat vectors that aren’t adequately addressed in existing security controls.
-- The team realizes they have a blind spot with regard to the security of their workload and they are at risk of being caught off-guard in the event of a security incident.
+- The team realizes they have a blind spot with regard to the security of their workload and they are at risk of being caught off-guard if there’s a security incident.

 *Applying the approach and outcomes*